lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 In Quasel if someone says your name you are said to be highlighted which in Quasel will make a sound and in a goldenrod color over the line of text with your name on it.
 The notification will also be shown on your desktop if you are in another window.

+If you want to enable automatically spell checking your input left click on the input bar and select :menuselection:`Auto Spell Check`.

 To zoom in to get to your chat more right click and select :menuselection:`Zoom In`.
 To zoom out in quassel press :kbd:`Control+-` or right click and select :menuselection:`Zoom Out`.
 To go back to your original size right click quassel and select :menuselection:`Actual Size`.

 To use Sasl authentication to autologin to an account no matter which nickname you want to use :menuselection:`File --> Networks --> Configure networks` to bring up a network configuration dialog.
 Click on the autoidentify tab and press the checkbox for :guilabel:`Use SASL Authentication`.
 Enter your username on the IRC network in the :guilabel:`Account` text field.
 Input your password into the :guilabel:`Password` field so that you know how to auto identify.
 You can also autoidentify without  using sasl by clicking the Top checkbox.
 Nickserv is a sensible default for what the services is but it may be different on different servers and put your password in where you autoidentify.